scre116/udacity-fwd-project-travel-app/README.md

 ## Instructions

 1. Create a `.env` file in the root directory of the project.
+See example.env for an example.
 2. Get a username for Geonames API [here](https://www.geonames.org/login).
 Put the username into the `.env` file as property `GEONAMES_USERNAME=<your username>`.
 3. Get a Weatherbit API key [here](https://www.weatherbit.io/account/create).
 Put the key into the `.env` file as property `WEATHERBIT_API_KEY=<your key>`.
 4. Get a Pixabay API key [here](https://pixabay.com/).
 Put the key into the `.env` file as property `PIXABAY_API_KEY=<your key>`.